 Black History Month

-Throughout the month of October, we have focused on learning about Black History through our assemblies, PSHE lessons and other areas of the curriculum.
-Whole school assemblies (via Zoom or shared as presentations) have focused on a variety of inspirational black people from different walks of life such as athletes, scientists and authors.
+Throughout the month of October each year, we include learning about Black History through our assemblies, PSHE lessons and other areas of the curriculum.
+Whole school assemblies focus on a variety of inspirational black people from different walks of life such as athletes, scientists and authors.
 Children have also enjoyed books such as ‘Freedom in Congo Square’ by Carole Boston Weatherford and ‘Mixed’ by Arree Chung in our reading assemblies.

-In classes, teachers have chosen to promote Black History Month in different ways according to the ages of the children and other areas of curriculum learning.
+In classes, teachers choose to promote Black History Month in different ways according to the ages of the children and other areas of curriculum learning.
+Here are some examples of how Black History Month has been celebrated previously:

 Years 5 and 6

 Our oldest children in Years 5 and 6 have used whole class reading lessons as an opportunity to read and discuss a variety of texts with a link to Black History such as ‘Caged Bird’ by Maya Angelou, the lyrics of the song ‘Change is Gonna Come’ by Sam Cooke and a text about the life of Rosa Parks.
 They have also had class discussions prompted by assemblies and class lessons where the children have learned about discrimination and injustice as well as being inspired by the contributions to our lives made by black people in history.
-A significant outcome of these discussions is that the children have reflected that our ‘houses’ in school are all named after white scientists and they have proposed we change this to better reflect our diverse society.
+It was as a result of discussions during Black History Month in 2020 that our year 5 and 6 children suggested we make changes to the names of our school Houses as they felt they did not reflect our diverse society - this is how we came to have our current Houses of Sir David Attenborough, Marcus Rashford, Emma Watson and Malala Yousafzai.

 Years 3 and 4